dennisli97/UnixShell/README.md

 # UNIXshell

-> This project is a simulation of a basic command line environment that supports concurrency for interacting with a UNIX file system.
+> This Java project is a simulation of a basic command line environment that supports concurrency for interacting with a UNIX file system.
 > Each command executes in a separate thread, thus allowing the program to run concurrently.
 Commands can also be run as background processes.

 ## **Supported Commands**